BenSparksCode/learning-solidity/solidity-notes.md

 ### Function Modifiers

-- public -> Solidity creates a getter for the var automatically, callable by anyone
+- public -> Solidity creates a getter for the var automatically, callable by anyone and from any contract.
+- external -> function is callable by anyone outside of the contract, not from within contract though.
+- internal -> function is callable from within contract and any contracts that inherit from this contract.
-- private -> Only callable within your contract by other functions.
+- private -> Only callable within your contract by other functions within the same contract (not inheriting ones).
 Private function names usually start with '_'
 - view -> doesn't change or write any state
 - pure -> doesn't read, modify, or write state.
 Only works with data passed in.
+- payable -> allows function to recieve Ether.

 ## Keccak256